Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 ### HeartbeatStopped and HeartbeatRestored events

-The `HeartbeatStopped` event is emitted whenever an endpoint fails to send a control message at expected interval.
+The `HeartbeatStopped` event is emitted whenever an endpoint fails to send a control message at an expected interval.
 The `HeartbeatRestored` event is emitted whenever the endpoint successfully sends a control message again.

-Note: The Monitor needs to receive at least one control message, before it can observe that endpoint stopped responding.
+Note: The monitor needs to receive at least one control message before it can observe that the endpoint stopped responding.

-In order to observe that, stop the `NServiceBusEndpoint` application and wait for up to 30 seconds.
+In order to observe this, stop the `NServiceBusEndpoint` application and wait up to 30 seconds.
 When a `HeartbeatStopped` event is received, the `EndpointsMonitor` prints the following message in its console window:

 > `Heartbeat from NServiceBusEndpoint stopped.`

-Then restart the `NServiceBusEndpoint` application and wait for up to 30 seconds.
+Next, restart the `NServiceBusEndpoint` application and wait up to 30 seconds.
 When a `HeartbeatRestored` event is received, the `EndpointsMonitor` prints the following message in its console window:

 > `Heartbeat from EndpointsMonitoring.NServiceBusEndpoint restored.`

 ## Code walk-through

-The solution consists of two projects.
-The `NServiceBusEndpoint` is a simple endpoint which is monitored by the `EndpointsMonitor`.
+The solution consists of two projects. `NServiceBusEndpoint` is a simple endpoint which is monitored by the `EndpointsMonitor`.

 ### NServiceBusEndpoint

-The retries are disabled in the sample for simplicity, therefore the message is immediately moved to the error queue after processing failure:
+Retries are disabled in the sample for simplicity; therefore the message is immediately moved to the error queue after a processing failure:

 snippet: DisableRetries